DMV Dealer Continuing Education

 Misuse (or permitting unlawful use) of Special Plates (known as Dealer Plates) is cause for Administrative Actions including license suspension.

-Lending Dealer supplies and permitting misuse of License or books
+Lending Dealer supplies or Permitting Misuse of License or books

 It is unlawful for any licensee to allow the use of their Dealer’s license, supplies, or books by any other person for the purpose of permitting that person to engage in the sale of vehicles.